jina-ai/jina/docs/chapters/flow/index.md

 `Someone is waiting at the bus stop.
 John looks surprised, his face seems familiar` -> [`Someone is waiting at the bus stop`, `John looks surprised`, `his face seems familiar`]

-This allows the Document to be retrieved from different `input` sentences that match any of these three parts.
+This lets us retrieve the Document from different `input` sentences that match any of these 3 parts.
 For instance, these 3 different inputs could lead to the extraction of the same document by targeting 3 different Chunks:

 - A standing guy -> Someone is waiting at the bus stop.
 - He is amazed` -> John looks surprised.